 The second "Current Value Found by Goal Seek," shows the rate or amount Goal Seek identified.
 This should be close or equal to the first value.
-In this example, your goal of 12 percent shows as .12 and the Current Value found by Goal Seek is 11.99 percent.
+In this example, your goal of 12 percent shows as .12 and the Current Value found by Goal Seek is 12.01 percent.
 As you can see, the value may not always be exact, but it should be reasonably close.

 The final value, "New Purchase Price," is the answer you are interested in.
-You can now see that to achieve an IRR of 12 percent at the end of 2017, you must purchase the property for \$976,127, instead of the \$1,000,000 originally entered.
+You can now see that to achieve an IRR of 12 percent at the end of 2020, you must purchase the property for \$978,365, instead of the \$1,000,000 originally entered.

 REIA Goal Seek ×

-Current Purchase Price: 1,000,000 ОК Cancel
+Current Purchase Price: 1,000,000 OK Cancel

-What must the purchase price be i n order to achieve?
+What must the e purchase price be in o order to achieve?

-Internal Rate Of Return, After T ax 🔽 o f .12 2017 💌
+Internal Rate Of Return, After Tax 🔹 of .12 2023 •

-Goal Seek found a value.
+Goal S Seek found a value.

 Set Value: .12 Cancel

-Current Value found by Goal Seek: 11.99% Accept Change j
+Current Value found by Goal Seek: 12.01% Accept Change

-New Purchase Price: 976,127 Try Again
+New Purchase Price: 978,365 Try Again

-If you click "Accept Change," Goal Seek will replace the Purchase Price in your model with the amount shown here as the "Current Value."
-If you click "Cancel," Goal Seek will close without making any changes to your model.
-Note: Goal Seek may not always be able to find a value that exactly achieves the specified objective, but may show a "Current Value" that is close enough to be acceptable.
+If you click "Accept Change," Go model with the amount shown he Goal Seek will close without maki Note: Goal Seek may not always specified objective, but may sho acceptable. ere as the "Current Value." ng any changes to your mor be able to find a value that If you click "Cancel," del. : exactly achieves the